top of page

 Did you see that turtle before it slipped into the water?

-Three species account for most of the turtles you see basking in Philadelphia (a few species like map turtles are uncommon, other common species like snapping turtles don’t bask very often)
+Three species account for most of the turtles you see basking in Philadelphia (a few species, like map turtles, are uncommon; other common species, like snapping turtles, don’t bask very often)

 Painted Turtle